Teaching Children Note Values in a Fun Way

 Teaching Note Values

-Summer is a wonderful time to teach children about music.
+Teaching music to young and old can be very rewarding.
 Music is mathematical so learning note values is easy if you know where to start.
 When you teach creatively, imaginations soar!
-This is a simple way to teach children how to understand note values.
+This is a simple way to teach children how to better understand note values.

-You will need about a dozen 8" x 10" colored construction paper, a black marker, scissors, music notes printed or drawn on paper and a chart showing the basic note values.
+You will need about a dozen sheets of 8" x 10" colored construction paper, a black marker, scissors, music notes printed or drawn on paper and a chart showing the basic note values.

 Music Notes Have Different Values